StevenKitzes/atomique/README.md

 **Note** that horizontal and vertical animations are broken up, and are considered separately in the Atomique effect.
 This adds to the randomness and is by design, but as you can see, you can be clever with customization to reach your own result.

 Atomique accepts stupid stuff like negative durations.
-The result is ... not great, but in case you like it, I've allowed it.
+The result is ... not great, but in case you like it, Atomique allows it.

 ### Left-Right Color Uniformity